Ruwanwelisaya: Buddha’s Relic

 not be able to even see the relic-chamber.
 Furthermore, by order of king Dutugemunu, the people of Srī Lanka enshrined, along with many other objects such as golden and silver caskets, thousand more of the Buddha's relics over the relic-chamber."

 History

 King Dutugemunu started the construction of the stupa, however he died from an illness before it was finished.
 The construction began only after he conquered Rajarata from the Chola general Elāra.

-The stupa was damaged by during the Chola conquest of Anuradhapura, but was renovated during the reign of Parakramabahu I (1153–1187), who invaded South India, capturing large parts of Tamil Nadu.
+The stupa was damaged during the Chola conquest of Anuradhapura, but was renovated during the reign of Parakramabahu I (1153–1187), who invaded South India, capturing few parts of Pandya Nadu.
 Parakramabahu used the captured Tamils for the work of renovation.
+Again it was invaded by Kalinga Magha with Tamil and Kerala Army who ransacked and destroyed it.